choo-kyunghyun/sparkle/README.md

 ![Sparkle](assets/splash.png)

 Sparkle is an open-source [GameMaker](https://gamemaker.io/en) project.
 The goal of this project is to make the various features as easy to use as possible.
-It leverages GameMaker's latest features, including object-oriented programming and Variable Definitions, to help even beginners create commercial-quality video games.
 This project is in its early stages and there may be inconsistent changes.

 ## Table of Contents